jenkinsci/reqtify-plugin/README.md

 ![reportModelsAndReportTemplates](https://user-images.githubusercontent.com/37103100/60001925-35445c00-9685-11e9-9aaf-083dead7fd87.JPG)

-* #### Name of report
-        This is the name of report without any path or suffix.
+* **Name of report** - This is the name of report without any path or suffix.
 This report file will be created at the root of the Jenkins workspace.

-* #### Model of report
-        This is the report model.
+* **Model of report** - This is the report model.
 The list contains both library and project report models.

-* #### Template of report
-        This is the template of report.
+* **Template of report** - This is the template of report.
 The list contains both library and project report templates.

 ### Note:
 The plugin will work only when Reqtify project is present in the Jenkins workspace.